systemli/systemli-website/content/english/service/ticker.md

 ## Features

-- 💌 Messages up to 280 characters</li>
+- 💌 Messages up to 280 characters
+- 🐘 Optional forwarding to Mastodon
-- 🐦 Optional forwarding to Twitter</li>
+- 🐦 Optional forwarding to Twitter
+- 💬 Optional forwarding to Telegram
-- 💡 Use of an own domain (e.g. ticker.example.org)</li>
+- 💡 Use of an own domain (e.g. ticker.example.org)
-- 📸 Upload up to four images or one GIF per message</li>
+- 📸 Upload up to four images or one GIF per message
-- 🗺️ Maps with points, routes or areas per message</li>
+- 🗺️ Maps with points, routes or areas per message
-- 🤖 Open source software developed by us</li>
+- 🤖 Open source software developed by us

 ![Ticker frontend in browser (left) and smartphone (right)](/assets/img/ticker-frontend-demo.jpg "Ticker frontend in browser (left) and smartphone (right)")